 Play Review by Jophen Baui

-Lumbay ng Dila, a Filipino novel by Dr. Genevieve Asenjo has been adapted for the stage as "Ang Nanay Kong Ex NPA."
-The play, written by Mario Mendez, derives mostly from the last part of the novel where a confrontation between the main character and her mother takes place.
+Lumbay ng Dila, a Filipino novel by Dr. Genevieve Asenjo was adapted for the stage as "Ang Nanay Kong Ex NPA."
+The play, written by the late Mario Mendez, derives mostly from the last part of the novel where a confrontation between the main character and her mother takes place.
 More than another conflicted mother-daughter reconciliation story, the play recalls similar struggles of activists, mothers especially, when in that turning point in Philippine history they had to weigh between their self-actualization as mothers and their belief in the deliverance of the masses through an armed revolution.
 Were they, in the end, found lacking?

 This play was first staged at the Tanghalang Huseng Batute, Cultural Center of the Philippines, on the occasion of the Virgin Lab Festival on July 11, 2015.
+This article is a balik-tanaw.

 Dialogue defines character, moves the plot, heightens emotion, inspires reaction, incites thinking.
 At least, this is how a play should go, but not so literally as to reduce the audience into passive receptors whose main take-away value after watching is becoming entertained.
 For the easily bored a play should have an accessible story, not mind boggling at all, and preferably short.
 So it's enough that they are able to enjoy it.